Kinderdijk World Heritage Foundation

 Although (local) authorities have entrusted us with a considerable set of responsibilities, we do not have to face these challenges alone.
 Apart from the Blokweer windmill, all mills are located on Molenlanden municipal district.
 That makes the Molenlanden municipal authorities the proprietor of all nineteen Kinderdijk windmills – including the aforementioned ‘Blokker’, which is on Alblasserdam territory – and the monumental Wisboom pumping station.
 As such, Molenlanden is an important influence in anything we do.
 Furthermore, the neighbouring municipality of Alblasserdam, the province of South Holland, the Rivierenland District Water Board, and the National Service for Cultural Heritage (RCE; Rijksdienst voor Cultureel Erfgoed) are all closely involved in all Kinderdijk affairs.

 The organisation is led by general manager Peter-Jan van Steenbergen.
-The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site coördinators, and management and operational staff covering various disciplines (including marketing, reception, sales, ICT, HR, and communications).
+The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site coördinators, and management and operational staff covering various disciplines (including marketing, reception, sales, ICT, HR).

 Management is governed in turn by our Supervisory Board.
 This body monitors the implementation of foundation policy.
 It operates from an advisory position, acting as a sounding board for management while keeping a close eye on new developments and ongoing affairs.
 All board members occupy honorary posts.